oneillkza/R_Workshops/Lecture_1_intro.md

 ## 6 25-34     40-79    10-19      0         7
 ```

-Also try clicking on `esoph` in the Environment window in RStudio.
+Also try clicking on `esoph` in the Environment pane in RStudio.

 ## Working With Data Frames: